luca-g97/SpatialComputing/README.md

 Download and install the [Epic Games Launcher](https://store.epicgames.com/en-US/download) from the website.
 Open it and create your Epic Games Account or log in directly if you already have one.

 ## 2. Install Unreal Engine
-Once the login has worked, the launcher opens.
-Click on "Unreal Engine" on the left side and pick "Library" from the riders above.
-Behind the "Engine-Version" a yellow "Plus-Button" is visible.
+After opening the laucher choose the "Unreal Engine" tab on the left.
+Navigate to "Library" at the top.
+Add your desired "Engine-Version" with the yellow "Plus-Button".
 Click it and select your Unreal Engine version from the dropdown in the top right from the now appearing container.
 Afterwards hit install and select install in the now appearing window.
 Unreal Engine is now getting downloaded which can take a while depending on your network.
 You can see the progress or pause the download in the bottom left of the launcher if necessary.

 ## 3. Install and activate the Live-Link plugin
 Open Unreal Engine using the Launch button in the top right once the Engine is downloaded.
 Pick one of the standard projects and wait until it is opened.
 Once the project has been created select "Edit" from the top left menu and pick "Plugins".
 Search for "Live Link", tick the first option available and restart Unreal Engine to activate it.
 You can now customize the scene if you want to make the interaction with the MetaHumans more interesting later on.